France and the United States Are Making West Africa’s Security Situation Worse

-A French strike on June 3 this year Abdelmalek Droukdel, the leader of al Qaeda in the Islamic Maghreb.
-France has also with the U.N. peacekeeping mission in Mali.
-This mission up to 13,289 soldiers and 1,920 police officers to the Sahel and monitors human rights abuses perpetrated by armed groups in the region.
+A French strike on June 3 this year killed Abdelmalek Droukdel, the leader of al Qaeda in the Islamic Maghreb.
+France has also cooperated militarily with the U.N. peacekeeping mission in Mali.
+This mission deploys up to 13,289 soldiers and 1,920 police officers to the Sahel and monitors human rights abuses perpetrated by armed groups in the region.

-In April, the Pentagon access to medical evacuation flights for U.S. troops fighting in West Africa.
-U.S. officials also have a of the U.N. peacekeeping mission in Mali, even though it has served as a on political violence in the country’s central regions.
+In April, the Pentagon reduced access to medical evacuation flights for U.S. troops fighting in West Africa.
+U.S. officials also have a skeptical view of the U.N. peacekeeping mission in Mali, even though it has served as a partial check on political violence in the country’s central regions.
 This dismissive attitude has placed the administration of U.S. President Donald Trump on a collision course with France at a time when increased cooperation is essential.

-Russia’s June 2019 military cooperation with Mali might have resulted in the of Malian militants involved in the Aug.
-18 coup, but there are also that the U.S. government trained the coup plotters in Mali.
-As for Beijing, in spite of its desire to extend the Belt and Road Initiative into the Sahel, China has only offered ambiguous with the G-5 bloc’s counterterrorism goals.
+Russia’s June 2019 military cooperation agreement with Mali might have resulted in the training of Malian militants involved in the Aug.
+18 coup, but there are also reports that the U.S. government trained the coup plotters in Mali.
+As for Beijing, in spite of its desire to extend the Belt and Road Initiative into the Sahel, China has only offered ambiguous rhetorical solidarity with the G-5 bloc’s counterterrorism goals.

-Many observers have the African Union for not deploying the African Standby Force to the Sahel, as some of its member states rather than longer-term deployments.
+Many observers have criticized the African Union for not deploying the African Standby Force to the Sahel, as some of its member states prefer ad hoc rather than longer-term deployments.
 (The force, which specializes in peacekeeping operations, was declared operationally ready in 2016, and its presence could centralize the Sahel security initiatives advanced by the African Union in recent years.)

-As the and are both concerned about transnational terrorism originating from the Sahel, they can use the Mali crisis as a rare opportunity to find common ground.
-France should refrain from uncritically supporting authoritarian regimes in the Sahel, its European partners to contribute counterterrorism forces to the region, and address West African security in its with Russia.
+As the United States and China are both concerned about transnational terrorism originating from the Sahel, they can use the Mali crisis as a rare opportunity to find common ground.
+France should refrain from uncritically supporting authoritarian regimes in the Sahel, encourage its European partners to contribute counterterrorism forces to the region, and address West African security in its strategic dialogue with Russia.

 In order to reduce fears of neocolonialism in the Sahel and avoid the backlash that resulted from unilateral U.S. counterterrorism operations in Somalia, great-power consultations must be paired with regional engagement.
 International financial assistance can bolster the efficacy of the G-5 bloc and other initiatives that have supplanted ECOWAS while permanent U.N.
 Security Council member states could support regional efforts to mediate regional crises.